tea-ok/skill-collector-backend/README.md

 ### **POST** Login (`http://localhost:5000/auth/login`)

 Logs the user into the application by checking the given hash value against the database.
+Express session cookies are employed for user authorization.
+This approach offers several advantages that enhance the security and user experience of the application.

+Express session cookies enable the server to maintain session state and authenticate user requests.
+When a user logs in, a unique session identifier is generated and stored as a cookie in the user's browser.
+This session identifier is sent with subsequent requests, allowing the server to identify and authenticate the user.

 _Note: None of the other routes will work without a user being logged in, you'll receive an error code 401 (Unauthorized)_